 - Don’t overcook it!
 Check out the suggested times and temps below.

-This marinade yields about 1 cup of marinade, which is perfect for 2 pounds of meat.
+This marinade yields about 1 cup of marinade, which is perfect for 2 pounds of London Broil or other beef.
 Double or Triple it as necessary.

 - Canola oil